alligatormon/alligator/doc/entrypoint.md

 More information about units that user can specify in configuratino can be obtained from configuration [doc](https://github.com/alligatormon/alligator/blob/master/doc/configuration.md).

-# tcp, udp, unix, unixgram
+# tcp, tls, udp, unix, unixgram
 Default: -\
 Plural: yes